jakobzhao/geog4572/readme.md

 >
 > [5] Other than the lecture on `structure from motion` and lab 6 `(fielwork and point cloud geoviz)`, there will be no more new lecture matertial.
 The lectures and office hours will be primarly used to help each group to complete the final projects.
 >
-> If anything you still need clarification, please directly contact the instructor or the TA.
+> If you still need any clarification, please directly contact the instructor or the TA.

 Welcome to GEOG 472/572: Geovisual Analytics!
 This course introduces geovisual analytical theories, advanced geovisual analytical methodologies, and some popular toolkits.
 In this course, students work collaboratively to solve a real-world problem using geovisual analytics.
 Also, This course is financially supported by [`Google Cloud Platform`](https://cloud.google.com/) :cloud:, each student of this course will have $50 budget for using the google cloud services.